Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 Located on the shores of Lake Chatuge in Hiawassee, the Georgia Mountain Fairgrounds are best known for hosting the Georgia Mountain Fair and Georgia State Fiddlers Convention.

-But on Thursday, Friday, and Saturday nights from Nov 25 to Dec 23 (closed Christmas Eve and Christmas Day), the venue is also home to the Mountain Country Christmas In Lights.
+But on Thursday, Friday, and Saturday nights from Nov 23 – Dec 23 (closed Christmas Eve and Christmas Day), the venue is also home to the Mountain Country Christmas In Lights.

 This Southern-fried annual attraction combines a spectacular holiday light show with Christmas music (often provided by local church groups), country-style food, and of course pics with ol’ St. Nick.

-This season they also expanded their arts and crafts booths for even better shopping opportunities.
+They expand their arts and crafts booths for better shopping opportunities during this time as well.

 Returning this year is “Cow Town,” which offers attendees a chance to milk a cow or help make butter, ice cream, and soap the old-fashioned way, using traditional methods and tools.